-An organisation that needs to sponsor skilled overseas workers in the UK must file a Tier 2 sponsor licence application.
+An organisation that needs to sponsor skilled workers must obtain a skilled worker sponsor licence, previously known as Tier 2 (General).
 Once it is an approved sponsor licence holder, it can then recruit overseas workers under Tier 2 of the current immigration system, and under the Skilled Worker route of the new Points-Based Immigration System due to come into force on 1 January 2021.

 In order to assess whether an organisation has a genuine need for a sponsor licence, UKVI will either expect to see evidence of future plans that involve the need to recruit individuals with specialist skills that are not always locally available, or it will expect to see evidence that there is a genuine vacancy.